Head of Content

 Section 106 agreements refer to planning obligations imposed on property developments by local planning authorities.

-Mortgage brokers play a crucial role in navigating these agreements when purchasing a property.
+Mortgage brokers like us play a crucial role in navigating these agreements when buying a property.

 They offer expert advice and help buyers understand the implications of Section 106 on their potential purchase.
 Consulting with a knowledgeable mortgage broker is advisable to fully grasp the intricacies of the agreement and its impact on the mortgage process.